Reshmi-Ruksala/BeWell-/README.md

 Record workouts, monitor progress, and keep your fitness journey organized.

 🌓 **Dark & Light Mode**
-Comfortable reading and tracking no matter the time of day.
+Comfortable tracking any time of day.

 🎯 **Progress Overview**
-Beautiful insights and summaries to keep you motivated and aligned with your goals.
+Beautiful insights and summaries to keep you motivated.

 📝 **Local Data Storage**
 All data stored using **Shared Preferences** for seamless, lightweight performance.